jiteshagarwal/jiteshagarwal/README.md

 ### Hi there 👋👋
 👀 Hi, I’m @jiteshagarwal.
-I’m a Digital Transformation professional and I am here to learn new stuff and stay updated on evolving technology.
+I’m a Digital Science professional and I am here to learn, share and grow.
 <!--
 **jiteshagarwal/jiteshagarwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.